allegheny-college-cmpsc-201-fall-2025/old-deliverables/README.md

   - *Every* entity must explicitly articulate *how* it is related to at least one other entity (e.g., using text alongside arrows)

+## Commit Week Nine Deliverables (11/3)

+- **Discord Discussion:** *by Wednesday @ 11:59pm*, post a novel insight (meaning something that one of your peers has not already shared) to this week's Discord thread regarding code snippets from chapter nine

+- **Team Deliverable:** *by Thursday @ 12:14pm*, submit a project charter for next week's build project which includes:

+  - Role assignments: one captain (responsible for the `project-charter.md` file) and two presenters (responsible for the `project-reflection.md`)

+  - At least two intermediate deadlines per team member; each deadline should note the specific individuals responsible for the deadline as well as the date the task should be achieved by

+  - A performance review schedule noting who is being reviewed on which days next week, based on this cadence:

+    - 3/4 team members on Monday (3 for Cooler, 4 for Fornite)

+    - 2 team members on Tuesday

+    - 1 team member on Thursday

+  - The selection of four interpreter add-ons: one related to enhancing current functionality, one related to more robust error handling, one related to an entirely new lox feature, and one "wild card" selection

+  - A plan for adding functionality from chapters nine and ten, and updating the interpreter `README.md` with updated compile/run instructions and expected inputs/outputs

+- **Individual Deliverable:** *by Saturday @ 11:59pm*, complete a brief write-up (no more than 500 words) that gives a high-level summary of how the lox interpreter is implemented; this should be in `.md` and share a single file with a rendered image of your finalized map to be used in next week's performance review session

+- **Reflection Entry:** *by Saturday @ 11:59pm*, within your individual repository, add a Markdown (`.md`) file (no other file types will be counted) with a 200 word (minimum) response to the following prompt:

+  > If you could make any one change to the course to make it more instructive
+  > for you, what would it be?
+Why?

+- **Mapmaking Task:** *by Saturday @ 11:59pm*, within your individual repository, add a `.png` image file (no other file types will be counted) exported from [excalidraw](https://excalidraw.com/) that finalizes the semester-long mapmaking project by doing the following:

+  - Adding at least one entity related to content from chapter 9

+  - Ensuring that *all* entities are connected (no separated components) and that the relationships between them are explicitly defined